tylerharter/cs301-projects/fall18/p9/README.md

 ### 5.3 `read_csv_file`

-the problem with this function is that some of the .csv files do not have the appropriate number of columns.
-Instead of crashing your code should skip rows in the .csv that do not have the appropriate number of elements.
+The problem with this function is that some of the .csv files do not have the appropriate number of columns.
+Instead of crashing, your code should skip rows in the .csv that do not have the appropriate number of elements.

-Take note that if you've used DictReader from the csv module to accomplish this task, DictReader replaces values it can't find with None, so you'd still end up with the right number of elements, one of them would just be a None.
+Take note that if you've used DictReader from the csv module to accomplish this task, DictReader replaces values it can't find with None (instead of crashing), so you'll still end up with the right number of elements, one of them would just be a None.
+You will still need to skip these rows containing None values.

 *If everything until here is correct, your score from test.py should be `90%`.*

 ### 5.4 `read_and_clean_all`

-the problem with this function is that some of the data is not in the correct format in order to be converted.
-If this occurs you should ignore the row (it should not be included in your parsed dictionary) and your function should continue running.
+The problem with this function is that some of the data is not in the correct format in order to be converted.
+If this occurs, you should ignore the row (it should not be included in your parsed dictionary) and your function should continue running.

 *If everything until here is correct, your score from test.py should be `100%`.*

 Hurray, now your program works and Nick Jonas can analyze the tweet data.
-We don't quite understand how tweet data will relate to a dying music career but we're sure Nick Jonas will find a way.
+We don't quite understand how tweet data will relate to a dying music career, but we're sure Nick Jonas will find a way.